muzammalcs/sym-assignment/README.md

 **2- notifications**

-I am use RabbitMQ as the message broker.
+I am useing RabbitMQ as the message broker.

 Docker file is included.